grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -blocks-storage.bucket-store.batch-series-size
   [streaming_series_batch_size: <int> | default = 5000]

+  # (experimental) This option controls into how many ranges the chunks of each
+  # series from each block are split.
+This value is effectively the number of
+  # chunks cache items per series per block when
+  # -blocks-storage.bucket-store.chunks-cache.fine-grained-chunks-caching-enabled
+  # is enabled.
+  # CLI flag: -blocks-storage.bucket-store.fine-grained-chunks-caching-ranges-per-series
+  [fine_grained_chunks_caching_ranges_per_series: <int> | default = 1]

 tsdb:
   # Directory to store TSDBs (including WAL) in the ingesters.
 This directory is
   # required to be persisted between restarts.